-This unit introduces students to clinical examination, medical tests and osteopathic management and treatment techniques relevant to the conditions affecting the thorax and cranial nerves.
+This unit introduces students to clinical examination, medical tests and osteopathic management and treatment techniques relevant to the musculoskeletal and medical conditions affecting the thorax and medical conditions affecting the cranial nerves.
 With this unit, students will further develop psychomotor skills in high-velocity low-amplitude (HVLA) spinal manipulation.
 Students will be able to develop their psychomotor skills in HVLA on peers under close guidance from educators.
-Students will build on previous knowledge on history taking skills and will learn how to develop focussed questions for a specific complaint.
-Clinical reasoning continues to be developed in this unit with a focus on patient presentations affecting the thorax, however there is an expectation students are now able to integrate information from a patient history, clinical examination and medical tests to justify their differential diagnoses relating to a presenting complaint.
+Students will build on previous knowledge on history taking skills and will learn how to develop focussed questions for a specific complaint relevant to the thorax.
+Clinical reasoning continues to be developed in this unit with a focus on patient presentations affecting the thorax, however there is an expectation that students are now able to integrate information from a patient history, clinical examination and medical tests to justify their differential diagnoses relating to a presenting complaint.

 On successful completion of this unit, students will be able to: